Send a Sympathy Card

 Shortly after marriage, Audrey found employment at several Little Falls businesses including National Automotive Fibres, Gilbert's Knitting Co. and Christian Hansen's Laboratories.
 A year later a son, Robert Joseph was born, followed by another son, Mark Francis, in the mid-50's.
 During the Korean Conflict, she served as a 'plane spotter' on Fiery Hill in the Town of Danube.
 By the late 50's, she eventually re-entered the workforce at Salada/Kellogg/Redco Foods, and retired in 1993 after 34 years of service there.

-Audrey enjoyed numerous activities through the years including gardening, knitting, crochet, ceramics, history, genealogy, socializing and attending church with her network of retired friends.
+Audrey enjoyed numerous activities through the years including gardening, knitting, crochet, ceramics, history, genealogy, socializing, swimming at the YMCA, and attending church with her network of retired friends.
 In the 60's and 70's she enjoyed camping at Pine Lake and snowmobiling.
+In her later years she enjoyed the company of the Rock CIty Seniors.
 She was also known for her cooking/baking abilities and seed-to-bloom gardening skills, both of which she attributed to her mother's side of her family.
 Her expertise in baking potica was attributed to the teachings of her Slovenian mother-in-law, Mary.
-As with most “Brits", she loved animals of all sorts, especially dogs.
+As with most “Brits", she loved animals of all sorts, especially dogs and birds.
 Most recently, neighborly chickens provided her with welcome company.